 Bella of Twilight really needs to re-read Wuthering Heights because, far from Heathcliff and Catherine not letting anything keep them apart, Heathcliff does not get Catherine.
 In fact, he marries her sister-in-law Isabella.

 Kim Stanley Robinson's Pacific Edge.
 Kevin Claiborne does not get Ramona; instead, she goes back to her Jerkass boyfriend, Alfredo.

 Martin Cruz Smith's Gorky Park.
 Arkady Renko tells damaged love interestIrina Asanova to stay in America while he'll return toCold War era Russia.
 It was her dream to escape the Soviet Union, and Renko doesn't find America to be any better than the USSR.

 Happens in the James Bond novels more regularly than the films would have you believe.
-(In the very first novel, the love interest commits suicide, in Moonraker she's engaged to another man, in OHMSS his wife is murdered at the end, in From Russia With Love Bond is poisoned before any consumation can occur).
+(In the very first novel, the love interest commits suicide, in Moonraker she's engaged to another man, in On Her Majesty's Secret Service his wife is murdered at the end, in From Russia with Love Bond is poisoned before any consummation can occur).